UL-FRI-LGM/cescg2023-webgpu/Part 2/Task Description.md

 We'll extend our knowledge from Part 1 to load and render a 3D model, and to pass user input to shaders.
 Finally, we'll learn about depth testing and culling modes.

-For the remainder of the workshop, we'll use a small framework to structure our code.
+For the remainder of the workshop, we'll use a small framework to structure our code and to take care of running a render loop for us.
 We took the liberty to refactor our code from Part 1 to make the transition as smooth as possible.
+For all coming tasks you'll only need the following files:
+* `index.html`: this is what we'll have open in our browsers.
+It contains the canvas we'll be rendering to, as well as all necessary imports.
+* `workshop.js`: this is where all our JavaScript code is located.
+You will make changes to this file in almost all tasks.
+* `shader.wgsl`: this is the shader you've progressively built in Part 1.
+You'll continue doing so in the coming tasks.

+**Note: if you haven't completed Part 1 or just want to have a clean slate, you can copy the shader from our reference implementation:** `Part 2/Reference Implemenation/Task 2.0/shader.wgsl`

 ## Task 2.0: Get to know the Framework

-Our little framework provides a `Sample` class, which takes care of setting up WebGPU and requesting animation frames.
+Our little framework provides a `Sample` class, which takes care of setting up WebGPU and requesting animation frames (i.e., running a render loop).
 It has the following two lifecycle functions that are called by its static `run` method:
 * `async init() {}`: this is called at initialization time and the place where we'll load our shaders, and set up textures, buffers and pipelines.
 * `render(deltaTime = 0.0) {}`: this is called once per frame.
 Here, we'll update uniform buffers, and encode render and compute passes.